Cvolton/GMDprivateServer/README.md

 Most of the stuff in generateHash.php (missing in the public repository but it does exist in private) has been figured out by pavlukivan

 ### To-do list
-* A major overhaul of the friends system
 * The notification counters in profiles
 * Searching levels
 	* Featured not being sorted by date anymore (!feature <position>)